Naoto Inti Raymi: 2005–2009

-After coming back from his journey around the world, he came up with his new stage name of Naoto Inti Raymi to restart his music career in Japan, with inspiration by his memorable travel experience at Salar de Uyuni in Bolivia.
+After coming back from his journey around the world, he came up with his new stage name of Naoto Inti Raymi to restart his music career in Japan, with inspiration from his travel experience at Salar de Uyuni in Bolivia.
 In Quechuan language, one of the indigenous languages of the Inca Empire, "Inti" means the sun and "Raymi" means festival.

-While establishing his foundation as a musician by countless performances on the streets and in live houses, he had a life-changing opportunity to meet Kazutoshi Sakurai, the vocalist of Mr. Children, one of the most popular rock band in Japan.
+While establishing his foundation as a musician by countless performances on the streets and in live houses, he had the opportunity to meet Kazutoshi Sakurai, the vocalist of Mr. Children, one of the most popular rock bands in Japan.
 Naoto started joining Mr. Children’s concerts as a back chorus in 2008, and while doing that, he signed a contract with OORONG-SHA as a solo artist.
 Along with his commitment with Mr. Children, he kept performing solo at his own concerts and polishing his character and music.

 2010–

 He made the third debut in his career with "Carnival?" in April 2010.
 Only eight months after that, he put on a successful solo concert at Nippon Budoukan, the mecca concert hall where all young Japanese artists dream of performing.
 The record releases were on a high pace in that year; the single "TAKARAMONO -KONO KOE GA NAKUNARUMADE-" one month after the debut in April, the first album "Shall we travel??" in July, and another single "ARITTAKE NO Love Song" in September.
 He also kept on visiting cities to perform, gradually at larger and larger venues and attracting bigger audiences and attention from the public accordingly.
 And his efforts came into fruition at the end of year 2012 as the appearance at Japan's annual New Year's Eve television music show "NHK KOUHAKU UTAGASSEN".

 After many more songs released and growth as a singer-songwriter, Naoto performed at KYOSERA Dome (Osaka) in 2015 in front of 40,000 fans.
 Then he went on to take his talents to other artistic fields such as acting, taking the lead role at the musical "DNA-SHARAKU" in 2016.
 In 2017, he again traveled around the world to visit 19 countries and enrich his musical variety even further.
 The highlights of the following year were tours to all the 47 prefectures in Japan all by himself, producing a song for Masashi Sada, a legendary figure in Japanese pop music, writing a song to BOYS AND MEN who are a rising-star pop group performing mainly in Japan's region.
 His seventh album, his latest, titled as "7" was released on December 5, 2018, featuring a song he co-wrote with Mr. Children’s Kazutoshi Sakurai.

-His stage is now not limited to inside Japan.
-To make his dream come true, going to a world tour, he has worked with non-Japanese song writers and made songs in other languages as well.
+His performances are no longer confined to Japan.
+To realize his dream of a world tour, he has collaborated with non-Japanese songwriters and created songs in other languages.